 Roberto Cavalli EDP (Louise Turner)

-We start our round-up with one of the brand’s most popular scents.
+We start our round-up with one of the most popular Roberto Cavalli fragrances.

 This 2012 release opens with the fresh spiciness of pink pepper.